jarbel/Beta-sub-Gaussian/README.md

 ## Article

 [arXiv](https://arxiv.org/abs/1705.00048): On the sub-Gaussianity of the Beta and Dirichlet distributions

+## How To Use

+Run beta_subGaussian.Rmd on R, or just have a look at beta_subGaussian.html